What’s YOUR Escape Plan?

 Let us continue.

 People don’t retire early (before age 65) by accident.
 They dream about it, scheme about it, talk about it and live it in their minds until it becomes a reality.
+They write these plans down!
 It takes real forethought, focus and years of effort to achieve.

 To retire early requires that you become financially independent.